alias454/firewall-formula/README.rst

 firewall-formula
 ================

-A saltstack formula that can be used to manage iptables or firewalld services on RHEL based systems.
+A saltstack formula that can be used to manage iptables or firewalld services on RHEL or Debian based systems.

 .. note::